rust-lang/rust/text/0000-north-star.md

 [summary]: #summary

-A refinement of the Rust planning and reporting process, to establish a shared vision of the language we are building toward among contributors, to make clear the roadmap toward that vision, and to celebrate our achievements.
+A refinement of the Rust planning and reporting process, to establish a shared vision of the project among contributors, to make clear the roadmap toward that vision, and to celebrate our achievements.

-Rust's roadmap will be established in year-long cycles, where we identify up front - together, as a project - the most critical problems facing the language, along with the story we want to be able to tell the world about Rust.
+Rust's roadmap will be established in year-long cycles, where we identify up front - together, as a project - the most critical problems facing the language and its ecosystem, along with the story we want to be able to tell the world about Rust.
 Work toward solving those problems, our short-term goals, will be decided in quarter-long cycles by individual teams.
 Goals that result in stable features will be assigned to release milestones for the purposes of reporting the project roadmap.

 At the end of the year we will deliver a public facing retrospective, describing the goals we achieved and how to use the new features in detail.
 It will